-We have audited the financial statements the Rural Electric System of Bryan Texas Utilities (BTU), an enterprise fund of the City of Bryan, Texas, as of and for the year ended September 30, 2022, and the related notes to the financial statements as listed in the table of contents.
+We have audited the financial statements the Rural Electric System of Bryan Texas Utilities (BTU), an enterprise fund of the City of Bryan, Texas, as of and for the years ended September 30, 2023 and 2022, and the related notes to the financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Rural Electric System of BTU as of September 30, 2022, and the changes in its financial position and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Rural Electric System of BTU as of September 30, 2023 and 2022, and the respective changes in financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.